iterative/dvc.org/content/docs/command-reference/run.md

 - `--no-exec` - create a stage file, but do not execute the `command` defined in it, nor track dependencies or outputs with DVC.
 In the DVC-file contents, the file hash values will be empty; They will be populated the next time this stage is actually executed.
+DVC will add your outputs to `.gitignore` to prevent possible future conflicts.
 This is useful if, for example, you need to build a pipeline (dependency graph) first, and then run it all at once.

 - `-y`, `--yes` (_deprecated_) - See `--overwrite-dvcfile` below.